-The Annual Business Plan is submitted in draft form in April 2021 and final form by June 15, 2021, to the Secretary of the California State Transportation Agency (CalSTA), providing adequate time for Amtrak to develop its final operating cost estimates for the Capitol Corridor® intercity passenger rail service.
+The Annual Business Plan will be submitted in draft form in April 2023 and final form by June 15, 2023, to the Secretary of the California State Transportation Agency (CalSTA), providing adequate time for Amtrak to develop its final operating cost estimates for the Capitol Corridor® intercity passenger rail service.
 As part of Chapter 263 of State Law that allowed for the transfer of the Capitol Corridor service to the CCJPA on July 1, 1998, the CCJPA is required to prepare an ABP that identifies the current fiscal year's operating and marketing strategies; summarizes capital improvement plans for the Capitol Corridor; and the includes the funding request to the Secretary of CalSTA for the CCJPA's operating, administrative, and marketing costs for inclusion in the State Budget proposal to the Legislature.

-The ongoing pandemic brings a level of uncertainty to the CCJPA Business Plan that is reflected throughout the document.
-Impacts on ridership, staffing levels, equipment availability, and available funding are all possible with high degrees of variability expected depending on the trajectory of the pandemic, CCJPA has benefited from three tranches of federal funding provided to Amtrak for the State-Supported services which has helped us to support the Capitol Corridor operating costs during a time of an unprecedented decline in ridership.
-It is not clear if additional COVID-relief funding from the federal or state governments will be available to offset loss in revenue going forward.
-There has been a level of unpredictability in Amtrak operating costs, and operating efficiency requires significant improvement to return to full service and expand to meet the service expectations as outlined in the CCJPA vision plan.
+The ongoing COVID-19 global pandemic brings a level of uncertainty to the CCJPA Annual Business Plan that is reflected throughout the document.
+Impacts on ridership, staffing levels, equipment availability, and available funding are all possible with high degrees of variability expected depending on the trajectory of ridership as we recover from the pandemic.
+CCJPA has benefited from three tranches of federal funding provided to Amtrak for the State-Supported services which has helped us to support the Capitol Corridor operating costs during a time of an unprecedented decline in ridership.
+It is unlikely that additional COVID-relief funding will come from the federal or state governments to offset loss in revenue and the significant increase in operating costs going forward.
+There has been a high level of unpredictability in Amtrak operating costs, and operating efficiency requires significant improvement to return to full service and expand to meet the service expectations as outlined in the CCJPA vision plan.
 The information included in this document reflects our current expectations as of the date of the current version of the Business Plan.
-As we have since the beginning of the current public health crisis, CCJPA will continue to work closely with the State, Amtrak, Union Pacific, and other intercity rail partners to ensure that we adapt to continued changes due to the pandemic over the course of the planning period.
-CCJPA's long-term plan is to return to full service as soon as health and financial conditions allow and build upon that with future service improvements and expansion.
+CCJPA will continue to work closely with the State, Amtrak, Union Pacific, and other intercity rail partners to ensure that we adapt to continued changes due to the pandemic over the course of the planning period.
+CCJPA's plan is to return to pre-pandemic levels of train service as soon as equipment availability, staffing resources, ridership demand, and adequate funding allow and build upon that with future service improvements and expansion.

-THE CAPITOL CORRIDOR PROVIDES A
+THE CAPITOL CORRIDOR PROVIDES A SUSTAINABLE TRANSPORTATION SERVICE CONNECTING THE THREE ECONOMIC EMPLOYMENT CENTERS IN NORTHERN CALIFORNIA: SACRAMENTO, SAN FRANCISCO/OAKLAND, AND SAN JOSE/SILICON VALLEY.

-SUSTAINABLE TRANSPORTATION

-SERVICE CONNECTING THE THREE

-ECONOMIC EMPLOYMENT CENTERS IN

-NORTHERN CALIFORNIA:

-SACRAMENTO,

-SAN FRANCISCO/OAKLAND, AND

-SAN JOSE/SILICON VALLEY.

 The CCJPA is governed by a Board of Directors comprised of 16 elected officials from six member agencies (listed below) along the 170-mile Capitol Corridor rail route (see Figure 1-1):